-In April 2018 we asked 11 window tinting firms to provide us with a price for tinting two cars – a Ford Focus and a Vauxhall Zafira.
+In 2019 and again in 2021 we asked 11 tinting firms to provide us with a price for window tinting two cars – a Ford Focus and a Vauxhall Zafira.

 Use our guide on this page to get an idea of how much car window tinting costs.

 We’ve also researched do-it-yourself prices for kits that you can purchase online.

 This page forms part of our guide to car and van modification costs.

 If your vehicle was manufactured with tinted windows, this will most likely be coloured glass.

 Retrofitted window tints are different, they’re created by sticking a plastic film to the inside of the glass.

 - UV light protection, this protects your skin from UV damage and the interior of the vehicle from fading

 - Glass shatter protection

 - Solar heat reduction, you’ll use the air-con less as the vehicle is cooler